heptarch/heptarch.github.io/drafts/demon.md

 with $\alpha, \beta \sim 10^{-25}$ and $\omega$ to be determined.
 (For LDPC: upgrade induction coils and frequency resolution bank; add another year and £5K.)
-But what happens once avatar—as he puts it—crosses the entanglement bridge? <br>
+But what happens once the avatar—as he puts it—crosses the entanglement bridge? <br>
 </font>
 </div>